 Breakfast by Jumeirah beach

-Head to the city’s glamorous Jumeirah district, home to Four Seasons Resort Dubai at Jumeirah Beach , for a balmy breakfast at The Lime Tree Café & Kitchen , where you can take in views of the azure Arabian Gulf from a terrace perch while planning the rest of your day.
+Head to the city’s glamorous Jumeirah district, home to Four Seasons Resort Dubai at Jumeirah Beach , for a balmy breakfast at Hampton’s café, where you can take in views of the city from a terrace perch whilst planning the rest of your day.
 For a unique insight into the city’s Islamic heritage, visit the elegant Grand Jumeirah Mosque next door.
 Tours begin at 10:00 am, six days a week (Saturday to Thursday), through the “Open doors.
-Open minds.” programme at the Sheikh Mohammed bin Rashid Centre for Cultural Understanding .
+Open minds.” programme at the Sheikh Mohammed bin Rashid Centre for Cultural Understanding.
+You can also visit the nearby Al Fahidi Historical Neighborhood also known as Al Bastakiya.
+The construction of Al Fahidi Historical Neighborhood dates back to the 1890s.
+In its prime, the locality was capable of supporting 60 housing units, most of which were separated by narrow, winding lanes.

 Photography Iain Masterton / Alamy Stock Photo